dib-lab/2020-paper-sourmash-gather/manuscript.md

 lower rank genomes, and remap the remaining reads.
-That is, all reads mapped to the rank-1 genome in Figure @fig:gather0 are removed from the rank-2 genome mapping, and all reads mapping to rank-1 and rank-2 genomes are removed from the rank-3 genome mapping.
+That is, all reads mapped to the rank-1 genome in Figure @fig:gather0 are removed from the rank-2 genome mapping, and all reads mapping to rank-1 and rank-2 genomes are removed from the rank-3 genome mapping, and so on.
 This produces results directly analogous to those presented in Figure @fig:gather0, but for reads rather than k-mers (CTB: provide as Suppl Figure?).
 Importantly, in this process we only consider genomes identified in the minimum set cover, because it is computationally intractable to map reads to the entire GenBank database.
-(CTB: check centrifuge?)
+(CTB: check centrifuge.)

 Figure @fig:mapping compares hash assignment rates and mapping rates for the four evaluation metagenomes in Table